coneda/kor/README.md

 Have a look at [Authentication](#authentication) to see how you can provide authentication credentials.

+In general, there are three types of responses:

+Requests that **retrieve a single record** will always answered with a simple object containing just that record, e.g.

+    GET /kinds/1.json

+    {
+      "id": 123,
+      "name": "person",
+      "plural_name": "people",
+      ...
+    }

+Requests that **retrieve a series of records** (resultsets) will always be answered with the objects themselves but also the total number of records, the current page and the amount of records per page.
+Sometimes not full records are returned but only their ids in which case the `records` array will be empty and there will be an `ids` array instead, e.g.

+    GET /kinds.json

+    {
+      "records": [...],
+      "total": 120,
+      "per_page": 10,
+      "page": 7
+    }

+Requests that **modify a record** will always be answered with the modified record as well as a message indicating the modification applied.
+Also the response code will reflect a successful change (200) or incorrect new data (406).
+This applies to create (POST), update (PATCH) and destroy (DELETE) requests, e.g.

+    POST /kinds.json
+    with JSON {"kind": {"name": "person", "plural_name": "people"}}

+    {
+      "message": "the kind 'person' has been created", "record": {
+        "id": 123,
+        "name": "person",
+        "plural_name": "people",
+        ...
+      }
+    }

 * `GET /kinds.json`: returns array of all kinds
 * `GET /kinds/1.json`: returns kind with id 1
 * `GET /relations.json`: returns array of all relations